itujono/actioneer-local/README.md

 We don't track anything.
 No analytics, no pageviews, no behavioral data collection.
 Your privacy is paramount - we only process what's necessary to provide the email intelligence you signed up for.

 ## Support & Community

+As we're just getting started on this exciting journey, your feedback is worth its weight in gold!
+We're constantly improving Actioneer and your insights help us build exactly what you need.
+Whether you've spotted a bug, have a brilliant feature idea, or just want to share your experience, we'd love to hear from you.

+**Share Your Thoughts**: Visit our dedicated [feedback page](/feedback) to report issues, suggest improvements, or tell us what's working well.
+Every piece of feedback helps us make Actioneer better for everyone.

 Have questions or need help?
 We're here to support you: